tynguyen/SAIC_docker/README.md

 ```
 In this example, the created container will share two folders: ~/github_ws and ~/bags with the host machine.

+If you do not provide -i, -n -u arguments, it will use default values given from `my_docker_env.sh`

 # Use a container
 Once a container is created, the following scripts are used to easily manage the container.